Educational analysis only. Not financial advice. Signals are statistical patterns only.Full disclaimer

 Sector Breakdowns

-Per-sector performance for Wyckoff Daily, Wyckoff Weekly, and Mean Reversion (OOS-aligned).
+Per-sector performance for Wyckoff Daily and Wyckoff Weekly.

 Wyckoff Daily